finos/code-scanning/README.md

 1. **Reactive** (to code changes) scans: everytime that code is changed, security scanning should kick in
     - If the change affects the build descriptor (and therefore the list of downstream dependencies is updated), the list should be checked against the (public) list of CVEs.
 IF the scan returns a negative response, the change MUST be rejected; to achieve such behaviour, enforcing [branch protection](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/about-protected-branches) is mandatory.
     - If the change affects the rest of the code, SAST should kick in; this part is still work in progress
 2. **Proactive** (to new CVEs) scans: imagine to write a software today, which consumes a downstream library that is clear from CVEs; tomorrow, a new CVE that affects this downstream library (same version as the one being used) is discovered, turning yesterday's software vulnerable.
 It is very important to notify developers quickly and privately, to avoid that such information can be used by malicious actors against any software adopter.
-The FINOS Infra team is working on a centralized system that can trigger CVE scans daily and inform teams via email when CVEs are spotted.
+This can be easily achieved by running the same reactive scan on a schedule, for example daily (see examples below).

 ## The solution
 To tackle such aspirational goals, we've evaluated **a lot** of services and tools, and for some reason or another, it's extremely hard to find one solution that ticks all boxes.
 This is why, before moving forward with this hunt, we decided to create this repository.